 - evening primrose oil

 - dietary supplementation with calcium, vitamin B6, magnesium, and vitamin E

-A 2016 meta-analysis published in the Journal of Chemical and Pharmaceutical Science (JCPS) concluded that vitamin B6 could serve as an affordable and efficient treatment for symptoms of PMS.
+A meta-analysis published in the Journal of Chemical and Pharmaceutical Science (JCPS) in 2016 concluded that vitamin B6 could be a “beneficial, inexpensive, and effective treatment for PMS symptoms.”

-Chasteberry supplements are available for online purchase, but interested persons should speak with a health professional before taking supplements.
+Chasteberry supplements are available for purchase online, but it is a good idea to speak to a health professional before taking supplements.